• Skip to content

 3. Provide A Structured Feedback Process

-Whenever there is more than one person in a room there is the opportunity for conflict.
+Whenever there is more than one person in a room, there is an opportunity for conflict.

 The challenge for church leaders, in the example above, is it is very difficult to confront an issue if you aren’t even aware of the situation.